error418/opennms-event/README.md

 ### onmsclient.connection.address

-Configures the server address to use.
+Configures the OpenNMS server address to use.

+### onmsclient.connection.port

+Configures the OpenNMS server port to use.